 "The doctor told me that I wouldn't ride again.
 I've been riding for over 10 years and won a bunch of races, so I was right and he was wrong," Ouzts said.

-Ouzts, the subject of the Eclipse Award-winning documentary "Ironman Perry Ouzts," has recorded more wins than a host of jockeys already in the National Museum of Racing and Hall of Fame.
-Inductees Jorge Velasquez, Earlie Fires (Ouzts' cousin) and Sandy Hawley, for example, are ranked 11, 12 and 13 in career victories behind Ouzts.
+Ouzts, the subject of the Eclipse Award-winning documentary "Ironman Perry Ouzts," has recorded more wins than a host of jockeys already in the National Museum of Racing and Hall of Fame, including Jorge Velasquez, Earlie Fires (Ouzts' cousin) and Sandy Hawley.

 Traditionally, jockeys who have competed in major races have been favored for nominations.